Giant Pacific octopus: Intelligence

 Octopuses are ranked as the most intelligent invertebrates.
 Giant Pacific octopuses are commonly kept on display at aquariums due to their size and interesting physiology, and have demonstrated the ability to recognize humans with whom they frequently come in contact.
 These responses include jetting water, changing body texture, and other behaviors that are consistently demonstrated to specific individuals.
 They have the ability to solve simple puzzles, open childproof bottles, and use tools.
 The octopus brain has folded lobes (a distinct characteristic of complexity) and visual and tactile memory centers.
 They have about 300 million neurons.
 They have been known to open tank valves, disassemble expensive equipment, and generally wreak havoc in labs and aquaria.
 Some researchers even claim that they are capable of motor play and having personalities.

 Conservation and climate change

 Conservation

 Giant Pacific octopuses are not currently under the protection of Convention on International Trade in Endangered Species of Wild Fauna and Flora or evaluated in the IUCN Red List.
 DNA techniques have assisted in genetic and phylogenetic analysis of the species' evolutionary past.
 Following its DNA analysis, the giant Pacific octopus may actually prove to be three subspecies (one in Japan, another in Alaska, and a third in Puget Sound).

 In Puget Sound, the Washington Fish and Wildlife Commission adopted rules for protecting the harvest of giant Pacific octopuses at seven sites, after a legal harvest caused a public outcry.
 Populations in Puget Sound are not considered threatened.

-Regardless of these data gaps in abundance estimates, future climate change scenarios may affect these organisms in different ways.
-Climate change is complex, with predicted biotic and abiotic changes to multiple processes including oxygen limitation, reproduction, ocean acidification, toxins, effects on other trophic levels, and RNA editing.